|Chuseok – Korean Thanksgiving Day|

 Another major element of Chuseok is traditional liquor.
 On Chuseok, families and relatives gather together and hold a memorial service for their ancestors with liquor made of the newly harvest rice.
 After the memorial service, they sit together and spend some time together as a family, drinking the liquor and eating food.

 Recommended Places to Visit for the Chuseok Holidays

-During Chuseok, many cultural sites including the ancient palaces in Seoul, Korean Folk Village and Namsangol Hanok Village host special holiday events for visitors.
-This year, Korean Folk Village and Namsangol Hanok Village will hold folk games and traditional performances from September 18 to 20.
-The four major ancient palaces in Seoul (Gyeongbokgung Palace, Changdeokgung Palace and Huwon [UNESCO World Heritage], Changgyeonggung Palace, and Deoksugung Palace) as well as Jongmyo Shrine will also be holding special Chuseok holiday programs.
-Moreover, from September 18 through 20, the palaces, the shrine and Joseon Royal Tombs will offer free admission to visitors wearing hanbok.
+During Chuseok, many cultural sites including the ancient palaces in Seoul, the Korean Folk Village, and Namsangol Hanok Village host special holiday events for visitors.
+This year, the Korean Folk Village will host folk games and traditional performances from September 12 to 29 and the Namsangol Hanok Village likewise on September 27 and 28.
+Deoksugung Palace as well as Jongmyo Shrine will also be holding special Chuseok holiday programs, and during the Chuseok holidays, the palaces including Gyeongbokgung Palace, Changdeokgung Palace and Huwon [UNESCO World Heritage] and Changgyeonggung Palace, along with the shrine and the Joseon Royal Tombs will offer free admission to visitors wearing a hanbok.

 ☞ Places for Chuseok Folk Games and Events

 During the holiday season, make sure to double-check the operation hours of your desired destinations, since most places of business are closed at some point during the Chuseok holidays.
 Folk event venues listed above and many major tourist attractions are open all year-round.
 For more Chuseok holiday information, please check the following links.